w3c/wcag-act/act-publication-process.md

 New rules, and changes to rules are made through GitHub pull requests.
 Any member of either ACT group can author such a pull request.
 When a pull request is ready for review the author must give it the "ready for review" label.

 Before going to the next step, a pull request must have approval from three independent reviewers.
-These reviewers can not work for the same organisation, and must not have been involved in writing the pull request.
+These reviewers can not work for the same organization, and must not have been involved in writing the pull request.

 The pull request description must include information on the type of change the pull request makes, and what happens in the "call for review" phase.
 There are three options: